beardymcjohnface/Koverage/paper/paper.md

 Lastly, the coverage from all samples are collated, and a summary of the coverage for each contig by all samples is calculated.
 A summary HTML report is then generated which includes interactive graphs and tables for both the per sample coverge, and the combined coverage from all samples.
+In the HTML report, we utilized Datapane [@datapane] to embed both a combined bar and line chart from Plotly [@plotly] and an interactive table displaying the results.
+This visualization represents the reads that have been mapped to each contig within the given reference sequence.
+The visualization is organized into two distinct tabs: one showcasing the individual read files with their associated mapping, and the other illustrating the combined read files with their respective mapping.

 # Kmer-based coverage